-Today in City Press, and Afrikaner journalist I respect very much, Adriaan Basson wrote a great piece in City Press.
+Today in City Press, and Afrikaner journalist I respect very much, Adriaan Basson wrote a great piece.
 There’s much I agree with, why does Afriforum, the Afrikaner civil rights group not team up with Abahlali baseMjondolo for example?
 But this post is about the bits in it with which I disagree.

 Much of Adriaan’s argument turns on one point.
 Afrikaners might be a numerical minority, but they are not minority in the sense that they are potential victims that need protecting or special treatment from the state.
 That is because they are well to do Adriaan argues.
 Lets for the moment forget about the fact that a significant number of Afrikaners live in poverty.
 Is Adriaan’s a good point?